JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 * Finding Fixed Points of Maps
 * Detecting Chaos

 ## Our Goals
-The ultimate goal for **DynamicalSystems.jl** is to be a useful *library* for scientists working on chaos, nonlinear dynamics and in general dynamical systems.
+The ultimate goal for **DynamicalSystems.jl** is to be a useful *library* for students and scientists working on chaos, nonlinear dynamics and in general dynamical systems.
 We don't want to have "just code", but also detailed descriptions and references for as many methods as possible.

 With **DynamicalSystems.jl** we try to